“Pop-ups, by definition, are bad for user experience.”

 Easy to close.
 Visitors can easily close the popup if they choose, which is in line with the best UX design practices.

 Headline with clear value.
 A large font ensures that the visitors understand how they can benefit from signing up for the newsletter.

 Design consistency with the website.
 This popup is created with the brand’s fonts and colors, so it fits the website.

 Learn how Springly, a nonprofit software, uses popups to build their email list:

 A cart abandonment popup is a good way to convince visitors to complete purchases before they leave.
 This simple popup, for example, appears when visitors try to leave and offers order cost reduction by 20%.

-- Concise, clear text.
-A brief and simple text will help to get your message across in several seconds, which is important especially when visitors are trying to leave
+Concise, clear text.
+A brief and simple popup message will help convey your offer in several seconds, which is important especially when visitors are trying to leave